 Influence on Humans and Possession

-Ifrit can exert a profound influence on humans (often through a Qarin, a personal Jinn companion assigned to each individual).
-The Qarin is particularly evil.
-It can whisper doubts, fears, or temptations to lead humans astray from faith and morality.
-This influence manifests as Sihr (sorcery), a concept unique to Islamic theology, where Jinn, such as the Ifrit, cause mental or physical afflictions.
+Ifrits can strongly affect people, often through a Qarin, which is a personal Jinn companion.
+The Qarin is known for being especially evil.
+It whispers doubts, fears, or temptations to lead people away from faith and good behavior.
+This influence is called Sihr (sorcery) in Islamic belief, where Jinn, like the Ifrit, can cause mental or physical problems.

 In some narratives, the Ifrit’s possession is more overt, causing victims to speak in unfamiliar voices or exhibit unnatural strength, as noted in Moroccan and Egyptian tales.
 For instance, a possessed individual might display an aversion to sacred spaces or react violently to Quranic recitations, signaling the Ifrit‘s presence.